 The downside of these types of credit cards is that they usually charge much higher annual percentage rates (APRs) than standard credit cards.

-That means it is really important to pay off your balance in full each month if you don’t want to be hit with steep interest charges.
-Avoid just paying the minimum each month otherwise interest will soon mount up and you could struggle to repay what you owe.
+That means if you pay off your balance in full each month, you won’t be hit with steep interest charges.
+If you only make the minimum payment each month, the interest could mount up and you may struggle to repay what you owe.

 If you’re worried about remembering to make monthly repayments on time, set up a Direct Debit at the outset so that you pay off your balance every month automatically.